chimera-defi/SharedDeposit/README.md

 This was carried out on Goerli using a gas price avg of 4.5 Gwei.
 Based on this a 200 run base is chosen.

+Gas costs of large lists in args:
+With around ~100 addresses in a constructor arg gas price of the entire deploy stack increased by around 10%.

 # Deploying gov v2 to prod

 - First we build to lint everything and make sure everything is standard
 - Then clean to prevent etherscan verify issues
 - Then we run the deploy gov script which will deploy main contracts and allocate specific funding to them all.
 This script will also then run etherscan verify